Kisenosato set to gain promotion, becoming first Japan-born yokozuna in 19 years | The Japan Times

 Kisenosato won his first career title at the New Year tourney that wrapped up Sunday, and Monday’s approval by the Yokozuna Deliberation Council all but guarantees him to reach sumo’s highest rank.

+“I’ve had lots of people supporting me, and I want to give back to them by becoming even stronger,” Kisenosato said of his highly anticipated promotion.

+“I was always under pressure last year, and now I’ll continue to be under pressure but I want to take whatever I can from this experience.”

 The 73 tournaments Kisenosato needed to win promotion are the most by any wrestler since 1926.
-Sumo has not had a Japanese-born yokozuna since Takanohana retired in 2003.
+Sumo has not had a Japanese-born yokozuna since Wakanohana’s younger brother, Takanohana, retired in 2003.

+“I’m really glad I didn’t sulk and persevered,” he said.
+“Whether people think it was worth the wait will all depend on how I perform from here.
+I’ll aim to produce the kind of results that will have people saying it was worthwhile.”

 The 30-year-old Ibaraki native clinched his long-awaited first championship on Saturday, when yokozuna Hakuho slipped to his third defeat of the 15-day meet.
 Kisenosato further strengthened his case for promotion when he floored Hakuho with a last-ditch beltless arm throw for his 14th win of the tournament.

-Kisenosato became the first wrestler to win the most bouts in a season without winning a single title.

-“I’ve finally got my hands on it (the Emperor’s Cup) and the sense of pleasure hasn’t changed,” Kisenosato said Monday at his Tagonoura stable, ahead of the council’s announcement.
-“It’s hard to put into words but it has a nice weight to it.”
+“I’ve finally got my hands on it (the Emperor’s Cup) and the sense of pleasure hasn’t changed,” Kisenosato said ahead of the council’s announcement.
+“It’s hard to put into words but it has a nice weight to it.

-“I felt a force in addition to my own strength that worked in my favor.
+“I felt a force in addition to my own strength that worked in my favor (against Hakuho).
 I have never clung on in that manner in my whole life.”

-He then thanked his late stablemaster, former yokozuna Takanosato.
+He also thanked his late stablemaster, former yokozuna Takanosato.

 “Yokozuna is a rank that carries responsibility.
 Defeat signals the end.”